khanhhuy/neighborhood-heatmaps/README.md

 ### Retrieving location data
 - Location data in a city is fetched from Google Places API.
 For example: restaurants within 5km from the center of Munich
 - Google Places API returns only 60 results for a query.
 Therefore, I used multiple locations from a city to increase the number of results
-- Retrieving locations data is a really expensive operation (Google charges for each request), so data is cached for 1 day
+- Retrieving locations data is a really expensive operation (Google charges for each request), so data is cached for a few day

 ### Heatmap visualization
 - All data points is fetched to the Google Heatmaps layer to draw on a map.